Hardworking Los Angeles Employment Lawyers Hold Employers Responsible for Not Accommodating the Disabled

 To be considered disabled and eligible for employee accommodations in California, an individual must have an impairment that limits a major life activity.
 While impairments are generally permanent, some temporary disabilities also qualify.
 For example, employers may not discriminate against an employee for pregnancy, childbirth or related medical condition.
 Businesses must also make accommodations for necessary doctors’ appointments and Family and Medical Leave Act (FMLA) leaves of absence.

 Regardless of the disability or medical condition, an employer can request reasonable documentation of doctors’ appointments and may refuse an employee if these records are not provided.
-If your employer in Los Angeles or throughout California declines your request for necessary medical treatment, our lawyers help you gather and preserve evidence to build a strong case and obtain compensation and other appropriate restitution.
+If your employer in Los Angeles or throughout California declines your request for necessary medical treatment, our employment lawyers help you gather and preserve evidence to build a strong case and obtain compensation and other appropriate restitution.

 Helping employees with disabilities or medical conditions obtain the accommodations they need